 Two other types of Wills are allowed in Québec which more closely match the rest of Canada.
-The holographic Will, written entirely in the handwriting of the testator, is accepted in most Canadian provinces including Québec (not BC incidentally).
-This type of Will usually doesn’t have to be witnessed and so is the fastest approach to preparing a Will.
+The holographic Will, written entirely in the handwriting of the testator, is accepted in most Canadian provinces, including Québec (not BC, incidentally).
+This type of Will usually doesn’t have to be witnessed, so it is the fastest approach to preparing a Will.
 However, it is not generally recommended because it is actually very difficult to write a Will starting with a blank piece of paper with no legal training.

 The third type of Will accepted in the Province of Québec is the “Will Made in the Presence of Witnesses”: sometimes called a “Will following the form derived from the laws of England”.
 This is the closest match to the standard Wills that are created throughout the other Canadian Provinces.